K-Nesbitt/football_weather/README.md

 ## Statistical Test Elements:
 1. Null Hypothesis: The sample means (winning rate) are identical
 2. Alternative Hypothesis: The sample means are not identical
-3. The statistical test I will use is a Bonferroni Test.
-A Bonferroni is a type of T-test that compares n samples.
+3. The statistical test I will use is a T-test to compare the samples.
-4. Since there are two samples that I am comparing, alpha  = 0.05/2 = 0.025.
+4. Since there are two samples that I am comparing, I will use the Bonferroni correction to my alpha value and set it equal to 0.025.

 ## Results
 I ran a T-test on two samples of data; games that were below average temperature, and games that were above average temperature.